 School trips and visits are an integral part of the education of children at Great Rollright Primary School.
 We value the opportunities such visits offer our pupils and the commitment of staff and adults undertaking them.
 Trips include class visits aimed at bringing learning alive and providing first-hand experience; extra-curricular outings such as activities with the school choir or sporting events; and attending or taking part in performances or competitions.

 Children in Years 3, 4, 5 and 6 have the opportunity to take part in residential visits.
 These are planned to provide new and exciting experiences.
 Pupils in Years 3 & 4 build teamwork and extend their forest school learning during KS1 by visiting Bush Craft Centre on the Cornbury estate; and our Year 5 and 6 young people take part in a multi-activity week at Hooke Court, Dorset, where they experience orienteering, low ropes, rocket launching, archery and lots more.
-Finally, in Year 6 children are giving the extraordinary opportunity for a fundraising funded trip to Finland where children are able to appreciate a different culture through first hand experience as well as making new friends and becoming part of another school family.
+Finally, in Year 6, children have historically been given the extraordinary opportunity for a trip to Finland where children are able to appreciate a different culture through first hand experience as well as making new friends and becoming part of another school family.
+This visiting opportunity has now come to an end but we are actively looking for a similar opportunity to take our children on more life-changing adventures in the future.

 Visitors into School